-How to Target Multiple Cities Without Hurting Your SEO
+How To Target Multiple Cities Without Hurting Your SEO

 I don’t think so.

-I bet you Google a location-specific keyword, like “best pizza in Louisville.”
+No, you’re probably going to Google a location-specific keyword, like [best pizza in Louisville].

-When you get the results, you don’t say “Ah, great info,” and go on to sleep.
+When you get the results, you don’t say, “good to know,” and then head off to sleep.

-You pick up your phone and order the pizza.
+No. Instead, you take the action that drove the search in the first place.
+In other words, you pick up your phone and order the pizza.

 Or you get up, take a taxi, and dine out at that spectacular pizzeria.